nculwell/MathStudy/Sciences.md

 - Cheng. *Relativity, Gravitation and Cosmology: A Basic Introduction*
 - Schutz. *A First Course in General Relativity*
 - Wald. *General Relativity*
-- Misner, Thorne, Wheeler. *Gravitation*
+- Misner.
+Thorne, Wheeler. *Gravitation*

 ### Physics for mathematicians

 There's an entire genre of physics books that are written for (and by) mathematicians.
 I list these in their own section.

-- Spivak. *Physics for Mathematicians, Mechanics I*
+- Spivak. *Physics for Mathematicians, Mechanics I* (this is numbered "I" but there are no others)
 - Garrity. *Electricity and Magnetism for Mathematicians*
 - Folland. *Quantum Field Theory: A Tourist Guide for Mathematicians*